A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Committee Mechanism based Federated Learning

 \subsection{Training Algorithm}

 In this section, we introduce the serverless training algorithm of CMFL.
 Firstly, all clients randomly initialize the local model and some clients are randomly selected as the committee clients.
 In each communication round, the algorithm performs the following five steps: \begin{enumerate} \item \textit{Random Sampling}: A part of the clients from the non-committee clients will be selected randomly as the training clients while the other clients become the idle clients.
-At round $t$ all training clients and committee clients download the global model from the training client with the highest score in the previous round as the local model. \item \textit{Local Training}: All training clients and committee clients perform $\tau$ rounds of SGD over the local datasets and compute the local gradients.
+At round $t$ all training clients and committee clients download the global model from the primary committee client as the local model. \item \textit{Local Training}: All training clients and committee clients perform $\tau$ rounds of SGD over the local datasets and compute the local gradients.
 The training clients send their local gradients to each committee client for verification. \item \textit{Gradient Verification}: Each committee client assigns a score on each training client according to the scoring system.
-Those local gradients who meet the selection strategy will be accepted while those gradients who do not meet will be rejected.
-Then all the accepted gradients will be sent to the training client with the highest score to complete the aggregation procedure. \item \textit{Global Model Updating}: The client with the highest score receives all the accepted gradients and constructs the global gradient for global model updating according to the Eq. \eqref{globalUpdate}. \item \textit{Election of New Committee Members}: The new committee clients will be elected from the training clients, which will be determined according to the election strategy. \end{enumerate}
+Then they execute CCP to reach a consensus on aggregation client set $S_a^t$. \item \textit{Global Model Updating}: In CCP, the local gradients uploaded by clients in $S_a^t$ are aggregated for constructing the global gradient, which is used to update the global model according to the Eq. \eqref{globalUpdate} when the consensus is reached.

+\item \textit{Election of New Committee Members}: The committee clients execute CCP to reach a consensus on new committee clients set $S_c^{t+1}$ \end{enumerate}

 The algorithm repeats the above five steps until the algorithm converges or $t$ exceeds the defined maximum communication round $T$.